vklimontovich/next-collect/README.md

   and [Safari's Tracking Prevention](https://webkit.org/blog/7675/intelligent-tracking-prevention/).
 * **Better user identification**.
 Server-side cookies are more reliable, especially when cookies are set under the same domain name as the main app
 * **Better user experience**.
 Less javascript request means faster website
 * **No middleman**.
-It's possible to distribute data to end destinations directly, bypassing Segment and other similar probles
+It's possible to distribute data to end destinations directly, bypassing Segment and other similar platforms

 ## Best of the both worlds

-`nextjs-collect` allows collect data client-side collection too.
-It exposes a first-parti api route `/api/event-sink`, so the events can be from client-side code.
-A good example of such event is a user actions which do not call any server API, such button click on a button.
+`nextjs-collect` can client-side collect data too.
+It exposes a first-parti api route `/api/collect`, so the events can be from client-side code.
+A good example of such event is a user actions which do not call any server API (e.g. button click)

 The data will be sent to `/api/collect`, and sensitive params such userId, ip address and so on will be resolved server-side.
 Since the api call is first-party (goes to the same host), it won't be blocked by AdBlockers or tracking prevention.